soakley3/pthread-cpu-affinity-/README.md

 # pthread-cpu-affinity-

-These test program were written to prove that CPU affinity inheritence from pthread_create designates which logical CPU a thread sticks to.
+These test programs were written to prove that CPU affinity inheritence from pthread_create designates which logical CPU a thread may prefer.

 Each file can be compiled with: